nais/doc/old/observability/metrics.md

 ## Metric naming

-For metric names we use the internet-standard [Prometheus naming conventions](https://prometheus.io/docs/practices/naming/):
+For metric names we use the Internet standard [Prometheus naming conventions](https://prometheus.io/docs/practices/naming/):

 * Metric names should have a (single-word) application prefix relevant to the domain the metric belongs to.
 * Metric names should be nouns in **snake_case**; do not use verbs.